explodinglabs/jsonrpcserver/doc/api.md

 ### Configuration

-Any of the following options can be passed to `dispatch`, or put in a config file (see below):
+Other options can be passed to `dispatch`, or put in a config file (see below):

 **basic_logging**

-Adds log handlers to log requests and responses to stderr.
+Adds log handlers, to log all requests and responses to stderr.

 **convert_camel_case**